 Australia's regional health response is helping address gaps in health systems to bolster health security, spanning efforts to contain the spread of the virus, conduct health awareness campaigns, support local health systems with equipment and training, and facilitate supply chains for essential goods.

 ASEAN Centre for Public Health Emergencies and Emerging Diseases

 Enhancing regional capacity to prepare for, detect and respond to pandemics.

 Reducing the risk of pandemics from zoonotic disease outbreaks and providing scholarships for senior health officials to improve technical health capacity across ASEAN.

 COVID‑19 ASEAN Response Fund

-Supporting ASEAN member states to purchase vaccines, medical supplies and equipment.
+Supporting ASEAN member states to respond to the pandemic by procuring medical provisions.